Achaemenid Empire: Second conquest of Egypt

-After his success in Egypt, Artaxerxes returned to Persia and spent the next few years effectively quelling insurrections in various parts of the Empire so that a few years after his conquest of Egypt, the Persian Empire was firmly under his control.
+After his success in Egypt, Artaxerxes returned to Persia and spent the next few years quelling insurrections in various parts of the Empire, after which it was firmly under his control.
 Egypt remained a part of the Persian Empire from then until Alexander the Great's conquest of Egypt.

 After the conquest of Egypt, there were no more revolts or rebellions against Artaxerxes.
 Mentor and Bagoas, the two generals who had most distinguished themselves in the Egyptian campaign, were advanced to posts of the highest importance.
 Mentor, who was governor of the entire Asiatic seaboard, was successful in reducing to subjection many of the chiefs who during the recent troubles had rebelled against Persian rule.
 In the course of a few years, Mentor and his forces were able to bring the whole Asian Mediterranean coast into complete submission and dependence.

 Bagoas went back to the Persian capital with Artaxerxes, where he took a leading role in the internal administration of the Empire and maintained tranquillity throughout the rest of the Empire.
 During the last six years of the reign of Artaxerxes III, the Persian Empire was governed by a vigorous and successful government.

 The Persian forces in Ionia and Lycia regained control of the Aegean and the Mediterranean Sea and took over much of Athens' former island empire.
 In response, Isocrates of Athens started giving speeches calling for a 'crusade against the barbarians' but there was not enough strength left in any of the Greek city-states to answer his call.

 Although there were no rebellions in the Persian Empire itself, the growing power and territory of Philip II of Macedon in Macedon (against which Demosthenes was in vain warning the Athenians) attracted the attention of Artaxerxes.
 In response, he ordered that Persian influence was to be used to check and constrain the rising power and influence of the Macedonian kingdom.
 In 340 BC, a Persian force was dispatched to assist the Thracian prince, Cersobleptes, to maintain his independence.
 Sufficient effective aid was given to the city of Perinthus that the numerous and well-appointed army with which Philip had commenced his siege of the city was compelled to give up the attempt.
 By the last year of Artaxerxes' rule, Philip II already had plans in place for an invasion of the Persian Empire, which would crown his career, but the Greeks would not unite with him.

 In 338 BC Artaxerxes was poisoned by Bagoas with the assistance of a physician.